 Energia Brasileira is an exhibition on historic and contemporary Brazilian design, curated by Josè Roberto Moreira do Valle.

-Cortile della Farmacia: Future Flowers, installation by Danile Libeskind for Oikos (see the related case-study from the link at the bottom of the page)
+Cortile della Farmacia: Future Flowers, installation by Daniel Libeskind for Oikos (see the related case study from the link at the bottom of the page)

 Cortile dei Bagni: The copper labyrinth, installation by “Look into my eyes studios”, with The European Copper Institute.